 Gourmet Symphony reimagines the concert experience for today's audiences.
 Launched in 2014, the groundbreaking concept pairs fine dining with a full symphony or chamber group.
 Food and beverage experts team up with the energetic Maestro Devlin to create an event that will satisfy your palate and your thirst for culture.
 Sip on wine from Tuscany and munch on bruschetta while listening to a Rossini overture; enjoy Austrian wienerschnitzel and a half-liter of beer with a Beethoven Symphony; and finish your night with some macarons, champagne, and the sweet sounds of Ravel.
 Gourmet Symphony takes you on a musical and culinary journey that you will never forget!

 The Go-Go Symphony has taken Washington, D.C., by storm!

-The Go-Go Symphony has taken Washington DC by storm!
-It’s riotous premiere at the Atlas Theater in February, 2014 was called a “powerhouse of unstoppable momentum that brought the sold-out crowd to its feet” by the Washington Post.
-And Arts Journal considers Go-Go Symphony to be an integral part of the future of classical music.
+Since its riotous premiere at the Atlas Performing Arts Center in February 2014, GGS has a “powerhouse of unstoppable momentum that brought the sold-out crowd to its feet” by The Washington Post, and Arts Journal considers Go-Go Symphony to be an integral part of the future of classical music.

-The first version of the concept was premiered by the Capital City Symphony in Washington DC.
-It features pieces built around the first movement of Brahms’ Fourth Symphony, the second movement of Beethoven’s Seventh Symphony and the final movement of Mozart’s “Jupiter” Symphony.
-Check out the video of the premiere!
+The first version of the concept was premiered by the Capital City Symphony in Washington, D.C.
+It featured pieces built around the first movement of Brahms’ Fourth Symphony, the second movement of Beethoven’s Seventh Symphony, and the final movement of Mozart’s “Jupiter” Symphony.